vuejs/vue-cli/docs/guide/deployment.md

     If you are deploying to `https://<USERNAME>.github.io/<REPO>/`, (i.e. your repository is at `https://github.com/<USERNAME>/<REPO>`), set `publicPath` to `"/<REPO>/"`.
 For example, if your repo name is "my-project", your `vue.config.js` should look like this:

     ``` js
+    // vue.config.js file to be place in the root of your repository

     module.exports = {
       publicPath: process.env.NODE_ENV === 'production'
         ? '/my-project/'